Finding the Market for the Long-Term Vision

 - Access to money.
 Many of the projects that overshoot the market but end up being successful require a tremendous amount of capital.
 They need to look great.
 Great places are created by beauty, and that takes considerable upfront money.
 An excellent example of this is Lake Nona in Orlando.

 - Creating the elusive “sense of place.”
 This really matters.
 Great places are created because people want to be there—whether to shop, work, eat, play, or live.
 The land uses have to work together seamlessly.
-There needs to be the “right” mix of land uses, and they need to be located in a rational manner.
+There needs to be the “right” mix of land uses, and they need to be located rationally.

 - Location.
 Typically a location within the Favored Quarter of growth is helpful—one can project the development moving towards some of these projects.
-They are where people and business are most likely to want to move and have the necessary resources to afford new construction.
+People and businesses are most likely to want to move and have the necessary resources to afford new construction.
 Even exurban locations in the Favored Quarter tend to be relatively accessible to jobs, services, and retail.
 This doesn’t mean that a project out of the Favored Quarter can’t be successful (just look at The Woodlands in suburban Houston), but it might take more time and money.
 Strong locations are also found in redeveloping areas, but it’s typically harder to find enough land to make it a long-term project.

 - Planning for future density and taking an incremental approach.
 Many of these great places, especially those that create higher density in low-density environments, build up in intensity over time.
 They are planned for a stepped market approach, and planners work to understand how a future parking lot, for example, can be integrated into a parking structure in the future.
 This was done in Reston Town Center, and a current good example is the redevelopment of downtown Columbia, Maryland.